-We believe the high-profile Livongo/Teladoc merger, the largest digital health deal to date, was triggered by COVID-mandated use of telemedicine.
+We believe the high-profile Livongo/Teladoc merger, the largest digital health deal to date, was also triggered by COVID-mandated use of telemedicine.
 The merger doesn’t make better chronic care inevitable.
-However, it is an important milestone in building infrastructure necessary to support improved chronic care.
+However, it is an important milestone in building the infrastructure necessary to support improved chronic care.
 And it’s not just the Telavongo merger, record venture capital is flowing into digital health.
 Funding is up for the same reasons: pandemic, lockdown, stimulus and the brightest spotlight on healthcare in history.

 Timing is everything: Teladoc-Livongo